whaakman/azure-docs.nl-nl/articles/app-service/app-service-web-tutorial-php-mysql.md

 ## <a name="connect-app-to-azure-mysql"></a>App verbinden met Azure MySQL

-In deze stap verbindt u de PHP-toepassing met de MySQL-database die u in Azure Database for MySQL (Preview) hebt gemaakt.
+In deze stap verbindt u de PHP-toepassing met de MySQL-database die u in Azure Database for MySQL hebt gemaakt.

 <a name="devconfig"></a>